 How to properly use a tent footprint

-Also, remember to properly clean your footprint and make sure it’s dry before you put it away for storage.
+Also, remember to properly clean your footprint from mud and sand and make sure it’s dry before you put it away for storage.

 What are the best footprints?

 It depends on your unique needs.
-If you’re going to use a backpacking tent and carry it by yourself, you need to choose a lightweight groundsheet to avoid carrying too much weight.
+If you’re going to use a backpacking tent and carry it by yourself, you'll need ultralight gear, to choose a lightweight groundsheet to avoid carrying too much weight.
 On the other hand, if you are going to car camp, you can pick thicker and more durable options.

 🏕 Can I use a tarp as a tent footprint?